-Allows you to manually set the frequency for the HT Link between the CPU and chipset.
-The adjustable range is from 200 MHz to 3200 MHz.
-(Default: Auto)
+Allows you to set the onboard graphics clock.
+The adjustable range is from 300 MHz to 2000 MHz.

-CPU Clock Ratio
+○ CPU Clock Ratio

 Allows you to alter the clock ratio for the installed CPU.
 The adjustable range is dependent on the CPU being installed.